 Use available representative pay stubs or contact the employer to verify the number of hours the recipient is expected to work each week.
-Acceptable forms of documentation will be:

-1. Request for Wage Information (DSS 1245)

-- 2. Wages Stubs - 3.
+- 1. Request for Wage Information (DSS 1245) - 2.
+Wages Stubs - 3.
 Employment/Employer Records(e.g. time sheets) - 4.
 Copy of check, money order, or other payment